 There is a single generation per year.
 Larvae overwinter in the soil and moths can emerge as early as June and last until September, but the peak emergence period is mid-July.
 The adult moth is an active flier at night and can be found resting in the whorl of corn during the day.
-Females can oviposit up to 600 eggs over their life, and the average is about 380 eggs.
-The female deposits eggs on the upper surface of corn leaves during vegetative growth stages, and after tasseling the eggs are laid on leaves closest to the ear or on the ear itself.
-Newly deposited eggs are bright white and barrel shaped with an average of about 50 eggs per mass (Figure 1).
-Prior to hatching, the eggs become purple (Figure 2), which is the color of the head capsule of the larvae showing through the eggshell.
+Females can oviposit up to 600 eggs over their life, and the average lifetime production is about 380 eggs.
+The female deposits eggs on the upper surface of corn leaves during vegetative growth stages, and after tasseling the switches to laying eggs on the leaves closest to the ear or on the ear itself.
+Newly deposited eggs are bright white and barrel-shaped, and laid with an average of about 50 eggs per mass (Figure 1).
+Prior to hatching, the eggs become purple (Figure 2), which is caused by the color of the head capsule of the larvae showing through the eggshell.
 Depending on temperature, egg hatch can occur five to seven days after oviposition.